quchen/amoeba/README.md

-The current development stage is Alpha.
+The current development stage is unstable alpha.

 Branch  | Status
 :-----: | :-----: